-This hybrid of travelogue and natural science by an award-winning author is truly poetic–now revised with a new introduction and accompanied by the voices of two young activists calling for new kind of relationship to our planet (The New York Times Book Review).Our era is now dubbed the Anthropocene: The Age of Man.
-Our species has become the primary cause of the extinction of other life and of the dramatic changes we see across the planet.
-In her twenties, Melanie Challenger began a series of journeys to explore the link between her own estrangement from nature and these striking transformations.
-From an exploration of an abandoned mine in England to an Antarctic sea voyage to South Georgia’s old whaling stations, from a sojourn in South America to a stay among an Inuit community in Canada, she began to uncover the connections between human activity and the living world around us.
-In time, her travels became a loose meditation on extinction, on how losses affect us and why they matter.
-On Extinction is part travelogue, part environmental history.
-Woven through her journey are the thoughts of the anthropologists, biologists, and philosophers who have come before her.
+Realizing the link between her own estrangement from nature and the cultural shifts that led to a dramatic rise in extinctions, award–winning writer Melanie Challenger travels in search of the stories behind these losses.
+From an exploration of an abandoned mine in England to an Antarctic sea voyage to South Georgia’s old whaling stations, from a sojourn in South America to a stay among an Inuit community in Canada, she uncovers species, cultures, and industries touched by extinction.
+Accompanying her on this journey are the thoughts of anthropologists, biologists, and philosophers who have come before her.
 Drawing on their words as well as firsthand witness and ancestral memory, Challenger traces the mindset that led to our destructiveness and proposes a path of redemption rooted in our emotional responses.
-This sobering yet illuminating book looks beyond natural devastation to examine why and what’s next.
+This sobering yet illuminating book looks beyond natural devastation to examine “why” and “what’s next.”

 How We Became Estranged from Nature

 MELANIE CHALLENGER publishes and presents ideas that bring together environmental philosophy, bioethics, and natural history.
-She is the author of How to Be Animal and Galatea, an award-winning first collection of poems, and co-author, with Zlata Filipovic, of Stolen Voices, a history of twentieth-century conflict compiled through war diaries.
-She has received a British Council Darwin Award for her research in the Canadian Arctic and the Arts Council International Fellowship with British Antarctic Survey for her work on the history of whaling.
+She is the author of How to Be Animal and Galatea, an award-winning first collection of poems, and is co-author, with Zlata Filipovic, of Stolen Voices, a history of twentieth-century conflict compiled through war diaries.
+She has received a Darwin Now Award for her research in the Canadian Arctic and the Arts Council International Fellowship with British Antarctic Survey for her work on the history of whaling.